 When the Sodinokibi attack began, the “Tech Support” user issued a ConnectWise Control command to over 2,500 computer systems across the client’s network.
 Its logs revealed that a base64 encoded Windows PowerShell script command was staged, submitted, and completed by the threat actor.
 Once the code was in place, a task named “RanCommand” was performed, effectively starting the Sodinokibi encryption process across the network.

-The second stage of the script actually executed the Sodinokibi ransomware, encrypted targeted files on the system, and rendered them inaccessible.
+The second stage of the script actually executed the Sodinokibi ransomware, encrypted targeted files on the system, and rendered the encrypted files inaccessible.
 The script also removed Windows Volume Shadow Copies — this prevents restoring the device.
-Finally, a unique ransom note with instructions about how to pay the ransom and obtain the decryption program was created.
-An example of one Sodinokibi ransom note is below:
+Finally, a unique ransom note with instructions about how to pay the ransom and obtain the decryption program to access the encrypted files was created.
+An example of one Sodinokibi ransom note holding encrypted files hostage is below:

 We collected and analyzed the ConnectWise Control logs from 12 months before the encryption event, as attacks of this nature usually go unnoticed for a while before deploying.
 Tetra was able to confirm that the “Tech Support” account, and all its administrative-level privileges, was compromised.
 This single user gave the threat actor full access to the network.